NelisW/my3D-Trium/building/Trium-build.md

 <img src="images/regular-head-11.jpg" width=329> <img src="images/regular-head-12.jpg" width=400>

 - The mounting screws and corners a the bottom end seems to be below the printing level.
-The bottom of the original fan is just barely above the print heigth,  but the new addition is below and should be removed.
+The bottom of the original fan is just barely above the print height,  but the new addition is below and should be removed.
 The screw could be removed and the duct glued on.
-Note that the picture may not be perfectly horizontal to start with, but the lower end should definately be evaluated.
+Note that the picture may not be perfectly horizontal to start with, but the lower end should definitely be evaluated.

 <img src="images/regular-head-16.jpg" width=400>